Jump to

 The Subatomic Particles

-In the model, the particles of matter are torus shaped particles
+The particles of matter are torus shaped particles

-And in the model, the natural state of a torus shaped particle is to be stationary with respect to the model's static universal reference frame
+And in the model, the natural state of a torus shaped particle, is to be stationary, with respect to the model's static universal reference frame

-With the strand shaped particles in a particle of matter moving at a constant speed, for a torus shaped particle of matter to move forwards
+With the strand shaped particles in a particle of matter moving continuously at a single constant speed

-The internal strand particles of the particle of matter, have to bunch up on one side or other, distorting the particle's perfectly round torus shape
+The internal strand shaped particles of the particle of matter, have to bunch up on one side or other

 The following animation shows an electron and a proton in the model, changing shape when the particles move, the Move Forwards button starts the particles moving forwards, the Run button start / stops the animation (any of the buttons can be used in pause mode)